 Skip the intro and go straight to the list of office chairs for heavy people here.
 But keep on reading if you need to know more information about the ergonomics of these chairs.

-As a big man myself I know all to well the discomfort of a office chair that is not properly optimized.
+As a big man myself I know all to well the discomfort of an office chair that is not properly optimized.
 Ergonomic office chairs for heavy people are the solution to this discomfort.
 These specific types of chairs have been designed with support and comfort in mind.

 Being oversized is tough enough when tying to find a suitable size office chair, but finding one that is ergonomically fit which eases pressure points is another challenge in itself.
 Because we have larger bodies, we have greater areas of pressure points that can cause all sorts of pain.

-Especially when you need a office chair for work purposes.
+Especially when you need an office chair for work purposes.
 Being stuck in a chair that is not at all supportive can do some serious damage.
 Both in the present with back pain, compressed nerves and long term damage to your spine and posture.
-Before we look into the best ergonomic office chairs for heavy people, its important to understand what features make a chair ergonomic in the first place.
+Before we look into the best ergonomic office chairs for heavy people, it’s important to understand what features make a chair ergonomic in the first place.